 Yes, it’s labor intensive but it’s so very much worth it.
 Specially if you want to experience the REAL flavors of Mexican cuisine.
 But don’t let that discourage.

-Start with Fresh Salsa Ingredients
+Start with Homemade Enchilada Salsa Ingredients

 For starters you need to have the most flavorful salsa verde.
 In Mexico we always make it from scratch.
 But I do understand not everyone has access to fresh tomatillos.
 What you can do is buy a jar of salsa verde and use it a base on to which to build on your salsa.